 Under the second option you must also carry out 12 take offs and landings.

 I'm Interested - What do I do Now?

 We hope you have found the information contained on this page interesting.
 It can appear quite confusing when you're just "starting out".
-That is why we recommend that you visit us in person to further discuss your PPL course.
-AVIOMAR is open seven days a week from 09:00am to early evening depending on season, weather, daylight and flying activity.
+Thus, we highly recommend that you schedule a visit with us in person to further discuss your PPL course.
+Aviomar Flight Academy is open seven days a week from 09:00 AM to early evening depending on season, weather, daylight and flying activity.

 Feel free to come by and meet one of our instructors.
-Give us a ring beforehand to let us know when you're likely to be dropping by.
+Give us a ring beforehand to let us know when you would mostly likely drop by.
 Alternatively, if you wish to book a trial lesson, you can call us to arrange the date, time and payment details.